 There's no real evidence to show where the origin of the sweaters comes from, but Knitting in the Old Wayby Priscilla A. Gibson-Roberts and Deborah Robson presents a theory that the tradition didn't begin in Ireland at all but was influenced by knitters in America.
 (It is shared in Rutt's book as well.)

 They write that Rohana Darlington learned through the oral history of the area that Aran knitting developed after two women from the Aran Islands visited Boston in 1906.
 They learned about the rich patterns that would be used in so-called Aran knitting from a "foreign" immigrant, maybe from Austria.
+"Deciding to return home, they took their new knitting skills with them, combined the patterns with the traditional gansey structure of their homeland, and shared this approach with others," it says.
+"The embossed patterning developed rapidly as the fishing shirts found a ready market."

 Aran Knitting Designs